Fix ‘Content Index State Failed and Suspended’ error in Exchange Server

 - Select 'EDB to Live Exchange'.

-- A default job name will be provided, but you can easily click ‘New Job’ to set a custom name that’s unique, memorable, and perfectly suited to your needs.
+- A default job name is assigned automatically, but you can select ‘New Job’ to create a custom name that is easy to recognize, unique, and tailored to your requirements.

 Step 2: Select and repair the offline Exchange EDB file